Elias201478/Lotanium-1.5.exe/README.md

 # 🤔 Fun facts
 here is the fun fact.

-* The Corruption System can actually cause blue screen of death
+* The Corruption System Payload can actually cause blue screen of death

 * kill the BCD